 Machu Picchu Extra tip: There are two restaurants in the parking lot, but if you go a bit further, you will find even more restaurants, which are usually a bit cheaper.
 You can also buy fruit, ice cream, and drinks at some of the stands along the way.

 The way to Aguas Calientes is easy to find.
 Just walk along the railroad tracks.
 You are accompanied by a whole host of other travelers so that you can not get lost under any circumstances.
-The 10 km are easy to do, and the path only goes straight ahead without any real climbs.
+The 10 km is easy to do, and the path only goes straight ahead without any real climbs.
 Even though some may call the path boring, we found the landscape to be gorgeous.

 The path along the railroad tracks is also a great way to meet other travelers.
 Of course, you also have the option to keep your distance from others if you prefer to travel alone.